 - Offers/acceptances 2016: 10 offers, 10 acceptances

 Main areas of work

-Communications, government contracts, insurance, international trade, intellectual property, regulatory, litigation.
+Government contracts, insurance, international trade, intellectual property, telecom, media and technology, and litigation.

 • Associate salaries: 1st year: $180,000

 George Mason University School of Law, The George Washington University Law School, Georgetown University Law Center, Harvard Law School, Howard University School of Law, University of Pennsylvania School of Law, University of Virginia School of Law, Vanderbilt Law School, Washington and Lee University School of Law

 Summer associate profile:

 Wiley Rein’s summer associate program is the foundation of our recruiting efforts.
 We ensure that summer associates experience the excellence and diversity of our firm and we provide opportunities for each student to handle responsibilities typically assumed by first year associates.

 The defining feature of our program is the flexibility of work assignments.
 We assist students in tailoring their assignments so that they gain significant exposure to a wide variety of practice areas through our interactive database of assignments.
 In addition, summer associates receive an associate mentor to help integrate them into the firm and our practices.
 We host an extensive litigation skills training program in addition to other professional development and social events throughout the summer.